 When we first wrote this blog post (all the way back in 2013!), LTE radios weren’t on the market yet.
 While they come at a slightly price point than the average radio, our customers like it doesn’t have a license fee while also offering the wide-area coverage they need.
 In fact, you can talk across entire provinces with this radio using the roaming function without any additional charge.

 You can read more about them in our blog post here.

 In some cases, infrastructure (such as a repeater) may be necessary.

 Industry Canada Licensing – To get licensed for a repeater frequency from Industry Canada spectrum office they will require that you have a critical number of radios.
-As a general rule, if you do not have 20 or more business walkie talkies in your fleet, you will probably be denied a repeater channel.
+As a general rule, if you do not have 20 or more business two-way radios in your fleet, you will probably be denied a repeater channel.

 Pricing – If you do qualify for a repeater license from Industry Canada, a repeater system starts at about $15,000 for a repeater and 20 user radios.
 Also, depending on the application, the environment, and the coverage desired there will probably need to be some engineering design to make sure the investment will satisfy the requirement.

 - Cellular is always still an option